-Work has a positive effect on mental health.
+Work can have a positive effect on mental health.
 Studies show that people with jobs are in better mental health than those who do not work.
 Indeed, in addition to providing income, employment promotes social interaction and develops skills and self-esteem.

 According to the Mental Health Commission of Canada, almost a quarter of the Canadian population experiences work-related mental-health issues.
 These problems may lead to one or more of the following consequences in the workplace: